Last reviewed on 7th October 2023 by Martin Alexander (Mortgage Advisor)

 If you have a willing guarantor, lenders may approve you, even with bad credit.
 This is because the bulk of the risk is placed on your guarantor.
-That said, your guarantor is taking a big risk, so it’s important they get legal advice before making any commitments.
+That said, your guarantor is taking a big risk, so they must get legal advice before making any commitments.

 Read more: What is a guarantor mortgage?

 It’s important to understand that gifted deposits don’t give your friends or family any rights to the property.
-It also needs to be clear and in writing that your deposit is a gift and not a loan.
+It also needs to be clear and in writing that your deposit is a gift, not a loan.

 Learn more: Can I get a mortgage with a gifted deposit?